neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

 ## **Discussion**

-  - Would creating a bool Column for Approved/Rejected be better?
+  - Would creating a bool field for Approved/Rejected be better?
   - What are the pros and cons of using Microsoft Teams over regular email?

 ## **Bonus exercises**